 MCL: Here, it’s easier because in the end, it’s the port community.
-But even here, it’s complicated because every company, in the end, has the same at a reduced level of Valencia.
-What I do is sit them all at a table and say, “Okay, what we need is this.
+But even here, it’s complicated because every company, in the end, has the same at a reduced level compared to Valencia.
+What I do is sit them all down at a table and say, “Okay, what we need is this.
 We have to go there.”
 I tell them, “I have to adapt your system to the other, and I will deploy a web service to get the data that you need, and all of you will require the same data.”

 While that’s easy to understand, it can get complicated because you’re dealing with people.
 There’s a person in charge, and I have to change their mind and drive a change in their working life, which is always difficult to do.
-But people should always be at the center of our work and our decisions because, if they aren’t, what we’re doing won’t work.
+But people should always be at the center of our work and our decisions because if they aren’t, what we’re doing won’t work.

 Women in Maritime